Position

 Responsibilities:

-• Conduct training sessions both in-person and virtually.
+• Conduct training sessions and workshops for employees at all levels.

 • Evaluate the effectiveness of training programs and make necessary adjustments.

-• Collaborate with department heads to identify training needs and objectives.
+• Collaborate with department heads to identify training needs and areas for improvement.

 Qualifications

-• Bachelor’s degree in Education, Human Resources, or a related field.
+• Bachelor's degree in Education, Human Resources, Business Administration, or a related field.

-• Minimum of 3 years of experience in a training or instructional role.
+• Minimum of 3-5 years of experience in a training or instructional design role.

-• Proven experience in developing and delivering training programs.
+• Proven track record of designing and delivering effective training programs.

 Is becoming a Trainer a good career path?